GeorgeNava/phpwebsocket/README.md

 Steps to run the test:
 ----------------------

-* Save both files, client.php and server.php, in a folder in your local server running Apache and PHP.
+* Save both files, client.html and server.php, in a folder in your local server running Apache and PHP.
 * From the command line, run the server.php program to listen for socket connections.
-* Open Google Chrome (dev build) and point to the client.php page
+* Open Google Chrome (dev build) and point to the client.html page
 * Done, your browser now has a full-duplex channel with the server.
 * Start sending commands to the server to get some responses.

-* 2010 will be an interesting year.
+2010 will be an interesting year.

 WebSockets for the masses!
 ==========================